Heat equilibration of integer and fractional quantum Hall edge modes in graphene

-We addressed this question by performing heat transport measurements in graphene at filling factor $\nu=8/3$.
-Fig.~\ref{fig1-sample}a shows its edge structure, with $N_0=2$ integer edge channels stemming from the fully filled zeroth Landau level, and a $\nu=2/3$-like pair of counterpropagating fractional edge modes~\cite{Ma2019}.
+We addressed this question by probing heat transport in graphene at filling factor $\nu=8/3$.
+Fig.~\ref{fig1-sample}a shows its edge structure, with $N_0=2$ integer ECs stemming from the fully filled zeroth LL, and a $\nu=2/3$-like pair of counterpropagating fractional edge modes~\cite{Ma2019}.
 The upstream mode can either exchange heat with only the fractional downstream mode (Fig.~\ref{fig1-sample}b).
-This case is similar to $\nu=2/3$, with $N_\mathrm{d}=N_\mathrm{u}=1$, such that no heat equilibration is expected at low temperature and short/moderate lengths~\cite{Srivastav2021,Melcer2022,Srivastav2022}.
+This 'algebraic' case is similar to $\nu=2/3$, with $N_\mathrm{d}=N_\mathrm{u}=1$, such that no heat equilibration is expected at low temperature and short/moderate lengths~\cite{Srivastav2021,Melcer2022,Srivastav2022}.
 Conversely, the upstream mode can exchange heat with all downstream channels (Fig.~\ref{fig1-sample}c), such that $N_\mathrm{d}=N_0+1=3$ and $N_\mathrm{u}=1$, implying a much more efficient heat equilibration.
 This difference is directly reflected in the heat flow, affecting the number $N$ of effective ballistic heat transport channels~\cite{Kane1997,Aharon-Steinberg2019,Spanslatt2019,Srivastav2021}.
-In the non-equilibrated case, all downstream and upstream modes are ballistic and contribute independently, yielding $N=4$.
+In the non-equilibrated (algebraic) case, all downstream and upstream modes are ballistic and contribute independently, yielding $N=4$.
 In the fully equilibrated case, the upstream mode suppresses heat transport down to $N=2$.